Reform of trade union laws - phase two

 The Employment Rights Bill includes various provisions to reform industrial relations law.

-• simplifies the union recognition process, including by:
+• simplification of the union recognition process, including by:

 • removing the requirement for majority support at the application stage;